-The Santa Cruz County Behavioral Health Services (BHS) has designated a bi-lingual designated QI staff person who is identified as the Cultural Competence/CLAS Coordinator.
-BHS has had a vacant CLAS Coordinator position for half this year with a new staff beginning in December 2021 who is tri-lingual tri-cultural Brazilian-Mexican-American ethnicity.
-The CLAS Coordinator collaborates with other department staff, behavioral health committees, contracting agencies, and assigned managers to spear the BHS' efforts to increase culturally responsive services.
+The Santa Cruz County Behavioral Health Services (BHS) has designated a bilingual QI Utilization Review Specialist who is identified as the CC/ESM.
+Beginning December 2021, BHS hired a tri-lingual, tri-cultural ESM/CLAS Coordinator.
+The CLAS Coordinator collaborates with other department staff, behavioral health committees, contracting agencies, and assigned leaders to lead BHS' efforts to increase culturally responsive services.
 Related staff development trainings and other educational opportunities are provided so that the diverse needs of the county's racial, ethnic, cultural, and linguistic populations are being met.
 However, the responsibility for ensuring the provision of culturally and linguistically appropriate services is not the sole responsibility of one person.
-We believe that these standards need to be infused throughout our division, and therefore is the responsibility of every staff person.
+We believe that these standards must be infused throughout our division, and therefore is the responsibility of every staff person.